-It will have undeniable benefits.
-Lower cost, lower emission renewables will offer homes and businesses the electricity they need, with greater insulation from international price shocks.
-NEM regions are forecast to need over 70,000 people in jobs to build and maintain the new infrastructure over the next 20 years.
-Australia may also develop new opportunities for lower-emission exports in hydrogen, data services, agriculture, aluminium and steel production and minerals processing.
+The transition will have undeniable benefits.

+Lower cost, lower emission renewables will offer homes and businesses the electricity they need, with greater insulation from international price shocks that can put unwelcome pressure on the cost of living.
+NEM regions are forecast to need over 60,000 people in jobs to build and maintain energy infrastructure over the next 20 years.
+As both global trade and Australian policies press for low-emission products, new opportunities may emerge in hydrogen, data services, agriculture, aluminium and steel production and minerals processing.

 But the transition is complex, with four inherent tensions to be managed.

-The NEM must operate safely and reliably today while being refitted for tomorrow.
+The NEM must operate safely and reliably today while being refitted steadily but surely for tomorrow.
 It must integrate new technologies piece by piece while keeping the whole system stable.
 It must deliver reliable and affordable electricity for the population, while addressing the concerns of people that host new infrastructure.
 And Australia must see its transition through as the rest of the world also races to decarbonise.